 8. Mirror, Mirror on the Wall – The mirror in the bathroom is often overlooked, much like the towel racks, hooks, and the toilet paper holder.
 However, in many bathrooms, the mirror helps define the style of the room.
 If you are changing your vanity and installing a larger one, you may need to increase the size of your bathroom mirror.
 Many homeowners opt to install two mirrors over a dual sink vanity rather than installing one large mirror.
 One popular trend is the use of multiple smaller mirrors above the vanity so that lighted sconces can be placed on either side of the mirrors.
 Large mirrors and custom cut mirrors can make the bathroom seem larger or fit into an awkwardly shaped space.

 9. Shed Some Light – Adding recessed lighting to your shower and throughout your bathroom can create aesthetic or functional light.
 Adding a dimmer switch can help you control the mood of your bath.
-Adding over vanity lights, sconces or lighted mirrors can help you help you see what you’re doing up close.
+Adding over vanity lights, sconces or lighted mirrors can help you see what you’re doing up close.

 10. What Features Are Missing? – Is there something you’ve always wished your current bathroom had?
 Maybe you’d like to have a heated tile floor or solid shower walls to make cleaning easier.
 When it comes to remodeling your bathroom, don’t forget to include your wishlist in your design requirements.
 Many homeowners are so focused on remodeling the wet area and choosing the right vanity that they forget to add in the features that give their project the finishing touches.